Marten: Croatia

 In the Middle Ages, marten pelts were highly valued goods used as a form of payment in Slavonia, the Croatian Littoral, and Dalmatia.
 The marturina was a form of tax named after this.
 The banovac, a coin struck and used between 1235 and 1384, included the image of a marten.
 This is one of the reasons why the Croatian word for marten, kuna, was the name of the former Croatian currency.
 A marten is depicted on the obverse of the 1-, 2-, and 5-kuna coins, minted since 1993, and on the reverse of the 25-kuna commemorative coins.
 With adoption of euro as the national currency in 2023, a marten continues to be depicted on the obverse of the Croatian 1 euro coin.

 A running marten is shown on the coat of arms of Slavonia and subsequently on the modern design of the coat of arms of Croatia.
-The official seal of the Croatian Sabor (parliament) from 1497 until the late 18th century had a similar design.
+The official seal of the Croatian Parliament from 1497 until the late 18th century had a similar design.